Allan Kuhn: Aalborg BK

 He went on to coaching in the Superliga with Aalborg BK (AaB) in January 2004, as he was appointed the assistant of new head coach Erik Hamrén, whom Kuhn knew from his days at Örgryte.
 Under Kuhn and Hamrén, AaB won the 2007–08 Superliga championship.
-During his time at AaB, he was praised for his set piece coaching, which AaB goalkeeper Karim Zaza credited as a main factor in the aggregate 6-1 win against Deportivo de La Coruña in the 2008-09 UEFA Cup.
+During his time at AaB, he was praised for his set piece coaching, which AaB goalkeeper Karim Zaza credited as a main factor in the aggregate 6–1 win against Deportivo de La Coruña in the 2008-09 UEFA Cup.

-In autumn 2008, Allan Kuhn was appointed caretaker head coach for AaB, after new head coach Bruce Rioch was sacked on 23 October 2008.
+In the fall of 2008, Allan Kuhn was appointed caretaker head coach for AaB, after new head coach Bruce Rioch was sacked on 23 October 2008.
 In this period, Kuhn guided the team to a third-place finish in the 2008–09 UEFA Champions League group E, ahead of Celtic, through a series of successful matches including a win over Celtic and a tie with Manchester United on Old Trafford.
 He also led AaB from 11th to 6th place in the league, as he was undefeated in his seven Superliga games as head coach.

 Kuhn expressed the desire to continue as AaB head coach, but AaB sports director Lynge Jakobsen saw a risk in the transition in role from assistant to head coach, as the players were too used to see Kuhn in the assistant role.
 From January 2009, he returned to his old position as assistant coach, now with Magnus Pehrsson as new AaB head coach.
 It was later revealed, that Kuhn engaged in advanced talks to replace Ove Christensen as head coach at Superliga rivals Vejle Boldklub, but eventually declined the offer.

 FC Midtjylland

 In August 2009, Kuhn was named new head coach at Superliga rivals FC Midtjylland (FCM).
 He replaced Thomas Thomasberg as head coach, who was fired following four points in the first four games of the 2009-10 Danish Superliga season.
 FCM lost the first four games of Kuhn's reign, but rallied to eventually finish the season in fifth place.
 In the 2010-11 Danish Superliga, FCM was second placed following the first half of the season.

 In the 2010 winter break, FCM sports director Jens Ørgaard decided that all FCM teams should play the same offensive possession-based game, from youth teams to the Superliga team, in order to ease the integration of youth players into the first team squad.
 In March and April 2011, FCM went five games without winning.
 Kuhn announced his decision to leave the club prematurely on 15 April 2011, as he found the work load of a head coach was incompatible with his family life.

-On 26 April 2011, he was contracted as an assistant coach of Superliga rivals Randers FC for the remainder of the 2010-11 season, working under new head coach Peter Elstrup.
+On 26 April 2011, he was contracted as an assistant coach of Superliga rivals Randers FC for the remainder of the 2010–11 season, working under new head coach Peter Elstrup.